-- iii.
-To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. [x] Pre-Service [] Orientation within three (3) months of hire iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? [x] Yes [] No - v.
+requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. ✓ Pre-Service Orientation within three (3) months of hire iv.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? ✓ Yes □ No v.
 How do providers receive updated information and/or training regarding the standard(s)?
-This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.
+This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the iii.
+To demonstrate compliance, certify by checking below how the state/territory

 When a new administrative rule or standard is proposed, the Lead Agency provides notice to regulated child care programs and other stakeholders and solicits feedback using a variety of communication strategies (e.g., public hearings, email, mailed memos, listserv messages, virtual or in-person meetings/training, on-site visits, system notices, social media, and newsletters,).
 The Lead Agency utilizes the same communication methods to provide notice, technical assistance, and guidance regarding the implementation of new standards.
-The Registry posts training available to providers across the state that can be searched by specific criteria (e.g., date, topic area, region, and course title).
+The Registry posts training available standards above.

+to providers across the state that can be searched by specific criteria (e.g., date, topic area, region, and course title).
 The Lead Agency is continually reviewing training processes to ensure that the needs of all child care licensing and certifying staff are met.
 This includes the development of Computer Based Training (CBT) modules, face-to-face sessions, and webinar-based trainings.
 The Lead Agency understands the need to offer training in multiple formats to better serve the learning styles of all staff.